INTRODUCING THE INTEGRATED PORTFOLIO MANAGEMENT TO YOUR STRATEGY

 A large number of apps and solutions have grown out of a business’ need to automate the broad specter of new processes and concomitant new challenges.
 Today’s enterprise management faces the multiple complex challenges of ensuring that each of a myriad of processes not only works but also that they coincide with each other and form a wholesome data stream.
 Driven by the pressure to perform, understanding of these issues is gaining momentum.
 However, more progress needs to be made in practice rather than theory.
 The framework must be less concerned with the semantics of individual process integration than with creating conditions that allow project managers, executives, and stakeholders to focus on and analyze “the big picture.”

-What is the essence of integrated portfolio management?
+What is the essence ?

 Integrated portfolio management is the approach that affects much of what we understand under portfolio management.
 Portfolio management integration is seldom well understood.
 So really, what does it mean?
 Integrated portfolio management is the collection of processes that ensure various elements of portfolios are properly coordinated.
 It establishes and manages the involvement of all relevant resources; it involves settling competing objectives and alternatives to meet the initial business goals or exceed them.
 Integrated portfolio management aims to bring the work to a larger scale—far too often, separate details of the portfolio remains in the unit responsible for this segment.
 The details of the whole portfolio, or even portfolio groups, are rarely shared with separate product teams.
 For example, your sales team might be communicating with marketing, marketing might have intersections with accounting and HR; however, they might not have a common ground to share the results and exchange ideas.
 An integrated approach makes this vital communication possible.
 More than that, this approach allows for executives and management to keep a close eye on the overall situation on both—separate projects and portfolio groups.